-3. In the Software Center search bar (below), type gdebi.
+2. In the Software Center search bar (below), type gdebi.

-- 4. Select GDebi Package Installer (gdebi), and then click the Install button. - 5.
+- 3. Select GDebi Package Installer (gdebi), and then click the Install button. - 4.
 After GDebi has finished installing, click the Files icon to open the Files Explorer, then navigate to the folder storing your Orchid Fusion VMS package (.deb file).
-(The package is probably stored in the Downloads folder.) - 6.
-Right-click on the Orchid Fusion VMS package, hover over Open With with the mouse, then select the GDebi Package Installer option. - 7.
-Once the GDebi package installer loads, click the Install Package button in the top right-hand corner of the window.
+(The package is probably stored in the Downloads folder.) - 5.
+Right-click on the Orchid Fusion VMS package, hover over Open With with the mouse, then select the GDebi Package Installer option.

+6. Once the GDebi package installer loads, click the Install Package button in the top right-hand corner of the window.
 (You may be asked to enter the administrator password.)

-- 8. You will be asked to accept the End User License Agreement.
-After you read the agreement, mark the Do you accept this agreement checkbox and click the Forward button. - 9.
-The installer will ask you to set the web server port and default admin password: - By default, the web server port is set to port 8080, which is recommended for most installations.
-Update the port number only if Orchid Fusion VMS needs to use a port other than 8080.

-• Enter the password you would like to set for the default admin account.
+7. You will be asked to accept the End User License Agreement.
+After you read the agreement, mark the Do you accept this agreement checkbox and click the Forward button, or mark the Are you the end user checkbox and click the Next button.

+- 8. The installer will ask you to set the web server port and default admin password: - By default, the web server port is set to port 8080, which is recommended for most installations.
+Update the port number only if Orchid Fusion VMS needs to use a port other than 8080. - Enter the password you would like to set for the default admin account.

-- 10. When finished, click the Forward button.
+- When finished, click the Forward or the Next button.
 The installation will complete automatically without any additional prompts.
-This may take a few minutes. - 11.
+This may take a few minutes. - 10.
 Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
 The Orchid Fusion VMS service will start automatically once the package installation is done, after which you can access the Orchid Fusion VMS user interface in your web browser.
 (For more details on signing in, please refer to the Enabling... topics included in the Installation Support Topics section, and the Sign In topic in the Orchid Fusion VMS Administrator Guide.)